-- WhatsApp groups must only be used for official communication related to academic purposes or relevant extracurricular activities. - The group should be created solely for students currently enrolled and studying with us and dissolved upon completion of the course or activity. - WhatsApp groups should not be used for informal or personal discussions between students and staff.
+- •WhatsApp groups must only be used for official communication related to academic purposes or relevant extracurricular activities. - •The group should be created solely for students currently enrolled and studying with us and dissolved upon completion of the course or activity.